Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 Many children who develop MIS-C will need to be cared for in a hospital.
 Because of this, it’s important to contact your child’s pediatrician immediately if your child has symptoms of MIS-C.

-It’s also possible to get a rash after receiving your COVID-19 vaccine.
+It’s also possible to develop a rash after receiving your COVID-19 vaccine.
 Let’s look at this in a little more detail.

 Some people may have an allergic reaction to the COVID-19 vaccine.
 If this happens, you may notice a rash or hives after you get your vaccine.